juntaoJianggavin/kan-cifar10/README.md

 # Replace MLP with Kolmogorov-Arnold Network in CNN models and conduct experiments on CIFAR 10
-A simple code to replace linear layers with KAN in CNN models.
-Experimental results on CIFAR10 show that the performance between CNNs with MLP and CNNs with KAN are similar.
+A simple code to replace linear layers with KAN as the output layer in CNN models.
+Experimental results on CIFAR10 show that the performance between CNNs with MLP as the output layer and CNNs with KAN the output layer are similar.

 The implentation of KAN are from: https://github.com/Blealtan/efficient-kan